 Typography and Illustration from Sebastian Lester

-Posted in 04.
-Typography, Illustration, Inspiration by DRWhile searching for some typographic inspiration today, I stumbled upon the website of Sebastian Lester.
+Posted in Illustration, Inspiration, Typography by Design RobotWhile searching for some typographic inspiration today, I stumbled upon the website of Sebastian Lester.

 Trained in Graphic Design at Central Saint Martins, Seb now works in London as a type designer and typographic illustrator.
 Read more »